-State of Louisiana's Response to Confirmation of Rare Ameba in St. Bernard and DeSoto Parishes
+State of Louisiana's Response to Confirmation of Rare Ameba in local Water Systems

-On this page, you will find updated information about the situations in both St. Bernard and DeSoto parishes and the State's response to this issue.
+On this page, you will find updated information about any active situations involving Naegleria fowleri statewide.
 You will also find helpful tips for how to keep your family safe and a form to help you ask specific questions of the Department.

 What is Naegleria fowleri?

 Exposure to the ameba Naegleria fowleri typically occurs when people go swimming or diving in warm freshwater lakes and rivers.
 In very rare instances, Naegleria fowleri infections may also occur when contaminated water from other sources (such as inadequately chlorinated swimming pool water or heated tap water less than 116.6 degrees Fahrenheit) enters the nose when people submerge their heads or when people irrigate their sinuses with devices such as a neti pot.
 People cannot be infected with Naegleria fowleri by drinking water.

 Naegleria fowleri causes the disease primary amebic meningoencephalitis (PAM), a brain infection that leads to the destruction of brain tissue.
 In its early stages, symptoms of PAM may be similar to symptoms of bacterial meningitis.

 Initial symptoms of PAM start one to seven days after infection.
 The initial symptoms include headache, fever, nausea, vomiting, and stiff neck.
 Later symptoms include confusion, lack of attention to people and surroundings, loss of balance, seizures, and hallucinations.
 After the start of symptoms, the disease progresses rapidly and usually causes death within one to 12 days.